+(Office Use)

 A Development Proposal Screening Decision will be issues after the receipt of this Development Proposal Screening Form.

 The form is divided in 2 parts, please complete all parts.

 Part 1: Proponents Information

 Name of person submitting form:

 On behalf of (company, other person, self):

 Address:

-Telephone Number: ID Card Number:
+Telephone Number:

-Fax Number: Date: Year Month Day
+Fax Number: Date: Year Month

 Email: Signature:

 Part 2: Project Description

 Project Title:

 Type of Development:

 Location of Project:

-Duration of Project:

-Government Agencies responsible for Authorization:

-Brief description of the project activities not exceeding 3 A4 size papers in chronological order (include information about equipment and machinery to be used):

-Details of existing environment of the project location and the changes that will be brought to the environment by the project, not less than 5 A4 size papers:

-Please use additional sheets where appropriate As the proponent of this project, we hereby declare that to the best of our knowledge the information provided here are accurate and complete.
+Duration of Project: Government Agencies responsible for Authorization: Brief description of the project activities not exceeding 3 A4 size papers in chronological order (include information about equipment and machinery to be used): Details of existing environment of the project location and the changes that will be brought to the environment by the project, not less than 5 A4 size papers: Expectations of labour requirement to carry out the civil works and description of how that requirement will be met: • Please use additional sheets where appropriate As the proponent of this project, we hereby declare that to the best of our knowledge the information provided here are accurate and complete.
+Name: Date: Year Month Day Signature:

-Name:

-Date: Year Month Day

-Signature: